 The modern police force is a relatively new institution.
 It was only in the 1800s that uniformed, paid police began enforcing laws in the US and England.
 Police in ancient societies were usually volunteer magistrates or private security hired by wealthy landowners.
 Beyond that, citizens enforced laws and settled disputes with violence.

-While Ancient Rome and Egypt had what could be deemed police, they looked and acted very differently than what we're used to.
-In fact, even since the advent of the modern police force, myriad attempts have been made to change the mission of police, usually through innovations in uniform or behavior.
-Read on to discover how police looked and behaved previous to the industrial revolution.
+While Ancient Rome and Egypt had what could be deemed police, they looked and acted differently than what we're used to in countires like the US and England.
+Even since the advent of the modern police force, myriad attempts have been made to change the mission of police, usually through innovations in uniform or behavior.
+Read on to discover how police looked and behaved prior to the industrial revolution.

 For most of human history, the task of enforcing laws was left to citizens, elected sheriffs or constables, and/or hired posses.
 Spain had an organized police force in the late 1400s, but they were essentially mercenaries paid by the King.
 England and France had primitive versions of police in the Middle Ages, but they were mostly unpaid constables with little power.

-Ancient Greece had but a small force of armed slaves as law enforcement, with citizens picking up the slack.
-Ancient Rome, on the other hand, saw the formation of a group called the Vigiles, or "watchmen of the city."
-The Vigiles was a highly-organized, paid, sequestered group of trained men — a total departure from the unorganized, citizen-led militias that existed previously.
+Ancient Rome saw the formation of a group called the Vigiles, or "watchmen of the city."
+The Vigiles was a highly organized, paid, sequestered group of trained men — a total departure from the unorganized, citizen-led militias that existed previously.

 While the Vigiles functioned primarily as firefighters — at the time, even a small, unauthorized fire could burn a whole city down — they also had police functions, such as dealing with disturbances of the peace, chasing down thieves, and guarding buildings.